Brest-Java-Course-2021-2/Valentin-Kravchenko/srs/Bank accounts and credit cards.md

   * In the case, user clicks the **SAVE**:
     * The system validates the given data
     * In the case, the given data is valid:
-      * The system updates it in the database
+      * The system updates this data in the database
+      * In the case, an error occurred while updating data, the system generates an error message "Error saving data"
-      * The system redirect the user to the accounts page
+      * In the case, the update was successful, the system redirect the user to the accounts page
       * The system generates and displays a list of all bank accounts with updated data
     * In the case, the given data is invalid, the system generates error message "The given data are incorrect"
   * In the case, user clicks the **CANCEL**, the system doesn't update the account and redirects the user to the accounts page
 ##### Action to Remove a Bank Account:
   * The user clicks the **Remove** in the line of the selected bank account
-  * The system checks the deleted account for associated credit cards
+  * The system checks the removed account for associated credit cards
-  * In the case, the deleted account is associated to credit cards, the system generates error message "The account {its number is indicated} cannot be deleted" and displays a list of associated credit cards
+  * In the case, the removed account is associated to credit cards, the system generates an error message "The bank account {its number is indicated} cannot be deleted" and displays a list of associated credit cards
-  * In the case, the deleted account isn't associated with credit cards:
+  * In the case, the removed account isn't associated with credit cards:
     * The system asks the user to confirm the account deletion
       <img alt="Slide 4" height="60%" src="https://user-images.githubusercontent.com/75541561/136701745-73d414b6-be01-409c-9a75-8c3c2d7b46c4.PNG" width="60%"/>
     * If user confirms the account deletion:
-      * The system removes it in the database
+      * The system removes it from the database
+      * In the case, an error occurred while deleting data, the system generates an error message "Error deleting data"
-      * The system generates and displays a list of all bank accounts with updated data
+      * In the case, the deletion was successful, the system generates and displays a list of all bank accounts
+      with updated data
-    * If user doesn't confirm the account deletion, the system doesn't remove the account
+    * If user doesn't confirm the account deletion, the system doesn't remove the selected account
 ##### Action to Add a New Credit Card to the Bank Account:
   * The user clicks the **Add Card** in the line of the selected bank account
   * The system automatically generates a new credit card number
   * The system automatically sets the new credit card balance to zero
-  * The system inserts these data in the database
+  * The system inserts this data in the database
+  * In the case, an error occurred while inserting data, the system generates an error message "Failed to add the credit card"
+  * In the case, the insertion was successful:
+    * The system generates an info message "New credit card successfully added"
     * The system generates and displays a list of all bank accounts with new data
 #### 3.1.2 Create a New Bank Account
 * Basic Action:
   * The user clicks the **CREATE NEW**